wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 Alternatively, there is a delete argument.

-The same applies for opening port 48333.
-The firewall rule can be removed again using the following command:
+The same applies for opening port 48333 on the firewall:

 ` netsh advfirewall firewall del rule name="Open Port 48333" `

-or if you used the PowerShell example:

-` Remove-NetFirewallRule -Name FirefoxRemote `
+That's it, now what detections?

 ## Detections and Mitigations

 * Blue teams should look for anyone using the `-start-debugger-server` and related features to identify potential misuse.
 Be aware on Linux/macOS the argument is `--start-debugger-server`
 * Similarly, observe and monitor for port forwarding on hosts
 * Monitor for changes to `user.js` and `prefs.js` files that modify the remote debugging settings for each user and profile under `$AppData\Roaming\Mozilla\Firefox\Profiles\`.
 Malware that wants to leverage the built in features might update the files.
+* Usage of `netsh interface portproxy` or artibrary firewall rules being opened up can also highlight anomalies

 ## Conclusion

 In this post we explored remote debugging and how it can be used with Firefox.
 Hope the post was informative and useful.
+And check back soon for a post on using Firefox's `getAllCookies` APIs.

 Feel free to follow or message me on Twitter [@wunderwuzzi23](https://twitter.com/wunderwuzzi23).